nerdmaennchen/qrqma/src/qrqma/README.md

 In the example the variable ``outer_loop.index`` is a single variable with a slightly confusing name.
 This was chosen to give a as close-to-Jinja experience as possible.

-Please note that assignments in loops will be cleared at the end of the iteration and cannot outlive the loop scope.
+In contrast fo Jinja, variables declared within loops _will_ also be visible outside of the loop's scope.
+This reflects python's behavior of scopes.
+Note that the special variables from within a loop will _not_ be visible outside the scope.

 ## If